Debar: History

 The Byzantine emperor Basil II knew of its existence, historian Anna Komnena recorded the name as Devré in the Alexiad, and Feliks Petančić referred to it as Dibri in 1502.

 During the period from the 12th, to early 14th century, Debar was ruled by the Albanian noble Gropa family.
 In the latter half of the 14th century until the first half of the 15th century it was ruled by the Principality of Kastrioti, an Albanian medieval principality ruled by the Kastrioti noble family and later from 1443 by the Albanian state, League of Lezhë.
 Debar fell under the rule of the Ottoman Empire when local ruler Gjon Kastrioti died shortly after his four children were taken hostage.

 It was conquered by the Ottomans in 1395 and subsequently became the seat of the Sanjak of Dibra.

 In 1440 Skanderbeg was appointed as its sanjakbey.
+Later the city would be governed by Moisi Golemi.
+Debar was liberated in 1443 by Skanderbeg and 300 Albanian soldiers who had defected from the Ottoman army at the Battle of Niš.
+The local population rallied towards Skanderbeg and blocked the roads leading to the town.

-During the Ottoman-Albanian wars between 1443-1479 the Dibër region was the borderline between the Ottomans and the League of Lezhë led by Skanderbeg and became an area of continuous conflict.
+Later during Skanderbeg's rebellion, the Dibër region was the borderline between the Ottomans and the League of Lezhë led by Skanderbeg and became an area of continuous conflict.
 There were two major battles near Debar, on 29 June 1444 The Battle of Torvioll and on 27 September 1446 The Battle of Otonetë both ending with the defeat of the Ottoman armies and Albanian victories.

 An Ottoman army division was also stationed within the town.

-It was first a sanjak centre in Scutari Vilayet before 1877, and afterwards in Manastir Vilayet between 1877-1912 as Debre or Debre-i Bala ("Upper Debre" in Ottoman Turkish, as contrasted with Debre-i Zir, which was Peshkopi's Turkish name).
+It was first a sanjak centre in Scutari Vilayet before 1877, and afterwards in Manastir Vilayet between 1877 and 1912 as Debre or Debre-i Bala ("Upper Debre" in Ottoman Turkish, as contrasted with Debre-i Zir, which was Peshkopi's Turkish name).

 Debar was significantly involved in the national Albanian movement and on 1 November 1878 the Albanian leaders of the city participated in founding the League of Prizren.

 In 1907 the Congress of Dibra was held in the town, which made Albanian an official language within the Ottoman Empire.
 The congress allowed that Albanian be taught in schools legally for the first time within the Empire.